avsk80/avsk80.github.io/README.md

 Developed an end-to-end RCM big data pipeline in Azure Cloud that gathers data from multiple data sources like SQL DB, CSV, APIs and built a Data Warehouse schema to support downstream analytics and business metrics

-- **Tools/ Techniques**: Python, Azure Services - Azure SQL DB, Data lake, Databricks, Data Factory, Key Vault
+- **Tools/ Techniques**: Python, Azure Services - Azure SQL DB, Synapse, Data lake, Databricks, Data Factory, Key Vault
 - **Outcome**: Built an efficient, generic, metadata-driven, and scalable big data pipeline that streamlines the data flow for analytics purposes

 ### Predictive modeling for Obesity classification based on lifestyle and dietary patterns